Hilda Carline: Education and World War I service

 George Carline taught his daughter to paint until October 1913, when she enrolled in the school that Percyval Tudor-Hart had established in Hampstead.
 Prior to that, Tudor-Hart had a school in Paris where her brothers Sydney and Richard had studied.
-Now, Sydney, Richard and Hilda lived and studied together, sharing their opinions about art.
+Now, Sydney, Richard, and Hilda lived and studied together, sharing their opinions about art.
 Hilda focused on making watercolour paintings and sketching.
 Tudor-Hart, a Post-Impressionist who was an early proponent of colour theories of Wassily Kandinsky, introduced them to avant-garde continental art that was "expressive, bold, abstract and 'primitive.'"

 From 1916 to 1918 Hilda did farm work for the Women's Land Army near Wangford, Suffolk.
-She made Return from the Farm, in a Gauguinesque style that reflected her connection to and appreciation for the countryside.
-After the war she enrolled at the Slade School of Art, where she studied part-time over five years.
+She made Return from the Farm, in a Gauguinesque the style that reflected her connection to and appreciation for the countryside.
+After the war, she enrolled at the Slade School of Art, where she studied part-time for over five years.
 Under Henry Tonks, Carline studied line and formalism, which was different from the instruction she received from Tudor-Hart.
-She was able to leverage what she learned from Tudor-Hart to make works that were nearly abstract landscapes, and she also made refined landscapes and figures from Tonks instruction.
+She was able to leverage what she learned from Tudor-Hart to make works that were nearly abstract landscapes, and she also made refined landscapes and figures from Tonk's instruction.
 She earned prizes for her drawings and paintings.
-In the early 1920s, Hilda participated in the gatherings of artists and intellectuals – including Stanley Spencer, John and Paul Nash. – that met at her family's house on Downshire Hill in Hampstead.
+In the early 1920s, Hilda participated in the gatherings of artists and intellectuals – including Stanley Spencer, John and Paul Nash. – they met at her family's house on Downshire Hill in Hampstead.
 Henry Lamb called them "cercle pan-artisque of Downshire Hill."
 She and her brothers exhibited at the London Group, Hilda in 1921.
 She also exhibited at the New English Art Club and the Royal Academy.